 In order to receive a Board Certified Behavior Analyst (BCBA®) certification, you will first have to earn a master’s degree or higher.
 The degree program has to meet the BACB’s acceptable degree definitions and meet BACB’s curriculum requirements.
 Examples include master’s or doctoral programs in behavior analysis, or in psychology or education with a minor or emphasis in behavior analysis.

 Programs accredited by the Association for Behavior Analysis International (ABAI) offer the assurance of meeting curriculum requirements by including a Verified Course Sequence.

-It is still possible to receive a BCBA® even if you have not followed an approved course sequence, as long as you have matriculated from an institution that offered a qualifying degree and the correct course content allocation requirements.
+It is still possible to receive a BCBA® even if you have not followed a verified course sequence, as long as you have matriculated from an institution that offered a qualifying degree and the correct course content allocation requirements.
 In that case, the BACB will have to evaluate the curriculum in order to ensure it meets board requirements before you will be allowed to take the BCBA® Exam.

 Many students today opt for online master’s programs, which allow more flexibility and, frequently, lower costs than traditional options.
 For students who do not already live near their first choice in colleges with the requisite degree programs, or who may not live within commuting distance of any satisfactory options at all, an online master’s degree may be the only reasonable choice that doesn’t require relocating.